·

 used.

-Slowly pass it over all areas of the
+Slowly pass it horizontally over all areas of the

-endplate, watching for any revealing gaps between straight-edge and
+endplate, watching for any gaps between the straight-edge and

 endplate.
 These gaps will